The Comparative Study

 - The role of the Visual Journal in the CS

-The newest addition to the VA curriculum is the CS, an independent critical and contextual investigation that explores artworks, objects and artifacts from differing cultural contexts.
-The CS is one of the 3 components required by the new curriculum and it constitutes 20% of the final mark.
-It is basically a comparative, analytic investigation that strikes a balance between visual and written.
+The Comparative Study is an independent, critical and contextual investigation that explores artworks from differing cultural contexts.
+The CS is one of the 3 assessed components required by the Visual Arts Curriculum and it constitutes 20% of the final mark.
+It is basically a comparative, analytic investigation presented in screens that strikes a balance between visual and written.
 We refer to "screens" because this will be presented as a PDF and viewed by examiners on computer screens; bear this in mind and present accordingly ( landscape format recommended)

 The CS is not an extended essay, it is an independent critical and contextual investigation of 3 or more artworks from differing cultural contexts